 Repeated severe sun damage increases skin cancer risk and accelerates skin aging.
 Single episodes rarely cause permanent damage if treated properly.

-Sun poisoning results from UV radiation damage to individual skin cells and cannot spread from person to person.
+Sun poisoning results from UV radiation damage to individual skin cells and cannot be spread from person to person.

 While melanin provides some protection, all skin types can develop sun poisoning with sufficient UV exposure.
 People with darker skin tones should still use sun protection during extended outdoor activities.